 - You are responsible for keeping your room clean and tidy.
 This is even more important if you share it with someone else.

-You can see a full list of your rights and responsibilities as a boarder at Tenancy Services.
+You can find more information on boarding house tenancies including your rights and responsibilities at Tenancy Services.

 If you rent a whole property on your own or with someone else, you have some important rights and responsibilities: